wbrunauer/Coursera-GettingAndCleaningData/CodeBook.md

 Note that there is an obvious mistake in labelling, where "Body" appears twice, e.g. in 'fBodyBodyAccJerkMag-mean()'.

 ### Transformed feature labels for tidy data
 In order to increase readability, the feature labels were transformed and permuted (the function applied was put to the front).
+Special characters are removed.
 - Prefix (1): The function applied on the signals (corresponds to suffix(1) above); brackets are removed.
 - Prefix (2):
   - 'Time' (for time)